starikcetin/btes/frontend/src/docs/glossary/content.md

 Any party or entity which hosts an off-chain orderbook.
 Relayers help traders discover counter-parties and cryptographically move orders between them.
 0x is an example of a popular Ethereum relayer protocol.

 # S
+## Satoshi
+The smallest unit of Bitcoin, equal to 0.00000001 BTC

 ## Sandbox Simulation
  A type of simulation in which the use has total sandbox control, i.e. they are free to whatever they so wish.

+# Smart Contracts
+Smart contracts are computer protocols that facilitate, verify, or enforce the negotiation or performance of a contract, or that obviate the need for a contractual clause.

 ## Simulation Node
  A copy of the ledger operated by a participant of the blockchain network.